 Snow painting is a great winter activity for kids.
-It is a unique way to nurture artistic talent or introduce kids to the joy of artistic creation.
-If your kids have exceptional artistic talent, they will love the chance to explore a new medium to create their art.
-And if your kids aren't especially artistic, they will still have fun.
-While there's no such thing as a snow paint brush, we will guide you how snow painting works.
+It is a unique way to both introduce your children to the joy of creation and nurture their artistic talent.
+Kids will love the chance to explore a new medium to create art.
+Even if your little ones aren't especially creative, they will still have fun.

-Snow painting is easy, requires very little preparation and can keep the kids outside in the fresh air for a while.
-It's also an activity that the whole family can do together.
+Snow painting is easy, requires very little preparation, and can keep kids outside in the fresh air for a while.
+It's also an activity the whole family can do together.

 What You Need